indexiatech/ember-components/README.md

 # Ember Components

-##### Ember Components is a set of rich web components written for Ember.js that let you create an astonishing UI for ambitious web applications.
+##### Ember Components is a comprehensive1 set of rich web components written purely in Ember.js that let you create an astonishing UI for ambitious web applications.

+Please note that the components are designed from the beginning to support most of the variants and are used in production environment in multiple applications,

+All our addons are used in our own products and most of them are written purely as Ember components and **Do not wrap external JS libraries to achieve their target**.

 # News